solfincode/pipenv/README.md

-This is pip freeze txt file. you can install pip3 packages for data science (science.txt) or web(web.txt) in your virtualenv environment.This file contents will continuously be updated<br><br>

-install pip packages in your brand new virtualenv environment<br>
-pip install -r science.txt
+### conda env file

+this github is archive of recent conda env file. you can download install conda pip package

+### installation

+- env38 is data science package based on python 3.8
+- conda env create -f env38.yaml